shuzokato/shuzokato.github.io/_pages/about.md

 ---

 I am a 1st-year MSc student at Department of Physics, Kyushu university.
 My research lies at active matter physics and bottom-up synthetic biology.
-My interest is physical principles in biological living matter and engineering life from building blocks.
+My interest is unveiing physical principles in biological living matter and engineering life from building blocks.
 I am also a software engineer, mainly working on development of application infrastructure includng edge computing using kubernetes and other cloud-native technology.